 - 11:05 - Organizer Jane McAlevey charts out a course for claiming power in the Trump era.Jane is author of No Shortcuts: Organizing for Power in the New Gilded Age from Oxford University Press.

 - 12:05 - Historian Aaron Fountain explains how the Black Lives Matter movement is shaping Latino activism.Aaron wrote the article How African American Activists are Influencing Latinos for Black Perspectives.

-- 12:45 - In a Moment of Truth, Jeff Dorchen yanks your physical and mental chains.
+- 12:45 - In a Moment of Truth, Jeff Dorchen assesses the risk involved in risk avoidance.

 More Program summaries are in the archives.